-For quality assurance of the higher energy 2MV implanter it was necessary to implant a heavier dopant atom than Boron or Arsenic as these elements are implanted too deep so that measurement of the sheet resistance with the 4D 4pp machine was problematic.
+For quality assurance of the higher energy (up to 2MV) implanter it was necessary to implant a heavier dopant atom than Boron or Arsenic as these elements are implanted too deep so that measurement of the sheet resistance with the 4D 4pp machine was problematic.
 Consequently a decision was made to implant Antimony instead.
 The standard Antimony implant used for wafer to wafer repeatability has an energy of 500 keV and a dose of $2x10^{14}$ cm-2.
 It is also possible to determine the substitutional fraction of an Antimony implant after an anneal using RBS.
 In order to choose the most suitable implant for monitoring wafer repeatability, it was necessary to determine the sensitivity of the implant to both the dose and the anneal temperature.
 Figure 11 shows a plot of mean sheet resistance over a wide range of implanted dose.
 The graph indicates that the measured mean sheet resistance becomes less sensitive to the implanted dose as the dose increases.
 The dose of $2x10^{14}$ cm-2 was chosen for Antimony QA repeatability implants for its high dose sensitivity and repeatability of measurement.

-Figure 11: Mean sheet resistance versus the Antimony dose for a 500 keV implant on the 2MV VdG implanter.
+Figure 11: Mean sheet resistance versus the Antimony dose for a 500 keV implant on the 2MV VdG implanter at Surrey.

-Figure 12: Mean sheet resistance versus anneal temperature for a 500 keV 5×10^{14} cm-2 Antimony implant on the 2MV VdG implanter.
+5×10^{14} cm-2 Antimony implant on the 2MV VdG implanter at Surrey.